 - Evidence of past employment for organizations or establishments that have a high reputation.

-How to apply for an
+How to apply for an O-1 visa?

-- it is usually necessary to preliminarily obtain an advisory opinion from a peer group, labor organization, or management organization
+- It is usually necessary to preliminarily obtain an advisory opinion from a peer group, labor organization, or management organization

-- the US sponsor shall then file for and receive USCIS approval of a petition
+- The US sponsor shall then file for and receive USCIS approval of a petition

-- after USCIS approval, submit a visa application to the consulate.
+- After USCIS approval, submit a visa application to the consulate.

 The petition may not be filed more than six months before the services are needed.